awslabs/seed-farmer/docs/source/module_development.md

   ...
 ```

 The parameter names in your module manifest are resolved in `CamelCase` in the modulestack.yaml file.
 The `instance_name` parameter will resolve to `InstanceName`.
-Back in our modulestack.yaml, we can now add a policy that will allow modification of volume of our specific instance
+Back in our modulestack.yaml, under `Parameters`, the manifest parameter `instance_name` is added as `InstanceName`.
+Now we can add a policy that will allow modification of volume of our specific instance by referencing the parameter we specified

 ```
 ...